PaulleDemon/PaulleDemon/README.md

 Besides that I also love sketching, 3d modeling, website designing, illustrations and birds 🦚

+#### Want a private newtorking platform for your university or Organization?
+Go ahead and create your organization on [AdoStrings](https://adostrings.com).
+AdoStrings is a private social network for universities and organization.

 #### Want to chat anonymously?
-Go ahead and chat on [loners mafia](https://lonersmafia.com) [temporarily down], made just for you, so you can speak your mind.
+Go ahead and chat on [loners mafia](https://lonersmafia.com) [temporarily shutdown], made just for you, so you can speak your mind.

 #### Every piece of software I write has a story or inspirations behind it.
 Read the stories behind why I created some of the projects: